grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 1. Turn on pause alert notifications, if required.

-   **Note**:

-   Pause alert rule evaluation to prevent noisy alerting while tuning your alerts.
-Pausing stops alert rule evaluation and does not create any alert instances.
-This is different to mute timings, which stop notifications from being delivered, but still allow for alert rule evaluation and the creation of alert instances.
+   {{< admonition type="note" >}}
    You can pause alert rule evaluation to prevent noisy alerting while tuning your alerts.
-Pausing stops alert rule evaluation and does not create any alert instances.
-This is different to mute timings, which stop notifications from being delivered, but still allow for alert rule evaluation and the creation of alert instances.
+   Pausing stops alert rule evaluation and doesn't create any alert instances.
+   This is different to mute timings, which stop notifications from being delivered, but still allows for alert rule evaluation and the creation of alert instances.
+   {{< /admonition >}}

 1. In **Configure no data and error handling**, configure alerting behavior in the absence of data.